froxxon/StifleRScripting/README.md

 ## CHANGE LOG

+#### version 1.2.4 (2020-04-29)
+- Added the switch *'SetAsVPN'* to *'Set-StifleRSubnet'* (using the new WMI method to set this value instead)
+- Added the switch *'SetAsWellConnected'* to *'Set-StifleRSubnet'* (using the new WMI method to set this value instead)
+- Added the switch *'SetAsInternetBreakout'* to *'Set-StifleRSubnet'* (using the new WMI method to set this value instead)
+- Fixed *'Get-StifleRSubnet'* so it's possible to use parameter *'LocationName'* without *'SubnetID'*
+- Fixed *'Add-StifleRSubnet'* to use WMI methods instead of property to configure VPN and WellConnected settings

+<details><summary>View all</summary>

 #### version 1.2.3 (2019-11-26)
 - Added function *'Push-StifleRCmdLine'* as *'In progress'*
 - Added function *'Push-StifleRPSScript'* as *'In progress'*